McLean Hospital 115 Mill Street Belmont, MA 02478

-Set on nearly 14 acres of lawns and gardens and overlooking Penobscot Bay, Borden Cottage is modeled clinically after McLean’s other programs and will be “fully integrated into McLean’s Division of Alcohol and Drug Abuse,” says Philip Levendusky, PhD, ABPP, senior vice president for Business Development and Communications and director of the Psychology Department.
+Set on nearly 14 acres of lawns and gardens and overlooking Penobscot Bay, Borden Cottage is modeled clinically after McLean’s other programs and will be “fully integrated into McLean’s Substance Use Disorders Division,” says Philip Levendusky, PhD, ABPP, senior vice president for Business Development and Communications and director of the Psychology Department.

 As with all of McLean’s programs, Borden Cottage provides evidence- based treatment modalities for alcohol and drug addiction.
 Led by clinicians who are experts in the use of pioneering medications and behavioral treatments, the goal is for patients to achieve and maintain abstinence and learn how to manage the stresses of an active life without returning to alcohol or drugs.
 The seven-day-a-week program focuses on recovery and relapse prevention, and a 30-day minimum stay assures full benefit from the program.
 Also provided is hands-on support and education for family members and significant others about drug and alcohol addiction and close collaboration with referrers and community providers.